vijayrajpanchall/matic-docs/docs/zkEVM/faq/zkevm-general-faq.md

 ---

 ### For anyone not familiar, what is Polygon zkEVM?

-Polygon zkEVM is the leading zero knowledge scaling solution that is equivalent with the Ethereum Virtual Machine.
+Polygon zkEVM is the leading zero knowledge scaling solution that is equivalent to the Ethereum Virtual Machine.
 This means that most of the existing smart contracts, developer tools, and wallets work seamlessly.

-Polygon zkEVM harnesses the power of Zero Knowledge proofs to reduce transaction cost and increase throughput, all while inheriting the security of Ethereum L1.
+Polygon zkEVM harnesses the power of Zero-Knowledge proofs to reduce transaction costs and increase throughput, all while inheriting the security of Ethereum L1.

 ### What are the main features of Polygon zkEVM?